 Well, many autistic people, especially the ones who are using Facebook, do not want a cure and their goal in life is not to pass for neurotypical.
 What they want is to be accepted for who they are and to have their special needs accommodated.
 You are not helping these people by posting blue lights and puzzle pieces.
 By perpetuating the idea that they have a horrible disease that must be cured you are harming them.

 Some people do not see autism as a disease or a disability but as a different way of being.
 Some autistic people see autism as an essential part of their identity that they would’t want to change.
-Imagine how you would feel if you were constantly told that you’re way of being was tragic, abnormal, problematic, must be done away with.
+Imagine how you would feel if you were constantly told that your way of being was tragic, abnormal, problematic, must be done away with.

 What’s so aggravating about autism awareness month is that for the most part it is clearly not geared towards autistic people themselves but towards their loved ones, their caregivers. those who work with them, those “normal” people who supposedly need to be more aware of them.
 Autistic people are silenced, discounted, made to feel invisible by a campaign that is supposed to help them.
 They do not need your blue lights, your puzzle pieces or your “awareness.”
 They need your support, your understanding and your acceptance.